nazikonus/air-pollution-forecasting/README.md

 ## Conclusion
-1. Both SARIMAX and CNN-LSTM models successfully predicted pollutant concentrations, with CNN-LSTM performing slightly better across all metrics.
-2. Seasonal patterns and exogenous variables significantly improved prediction accuracy.
+Among the models evaluated, SARIMAX outperformed both CNN and LSTM models in predicting pollutant concentrations.
+While CNN-LSTM showed slightly better results in some areas, SARIMAX proved to be more effective overall due to its ability to account for seasonal patterns and incorporate exogenous variables.
+These factors significantly improved the prediction accuracy, making SARIMAX the preferred choice for time-series forecasting in this context.

 ### Recommendations
 1. Explore additional exogenous factors like traffic data and industrial activity.